Ground Zero Blues Club

 The menu consists of traditional Southern foods, and the restaurant has live blues music playing Wednesday through Saturday.
-Super Chikan and Bill "Howl-n-Madd" Perry, not to be confused with the deceased Bill Perry, are two of the most frequent and well-known performers.
-In addition to the food and music, there are seven upstairs apartments that can be rented out to customers who would like to live the blues experience 24 hours a day.
+In addition to the food and music, there are seven upstairs apartments that can be rented.

+Ground Zero is also associated with Ground Zero Biloxi, located in Biloxi, Mississippi.

+Performers

+Considered to be in the birthplace of the blues, Ground Zero has hosted local, national, and international performers.
+Artists include: